-Japan is home to hundreds of university both private and public.
+Japan is home to hundreds of university, both private and public.
 It also has one of the strictest education systems in the world.
 For that reason, getting into a Japanese university can be very competitive.
-In fact, students who want to study in Japan will have to take numerous tests in order to be accepted.
-But how competitive is it for international students to get into Japanese universities? are the requirements the same for international students? and finally, how International Students can apply to Japanese Universities?
+In fact, students who want to study in Japan will have to take numerous tests in order to get admission.
+But how competitive is it for international students to get into Japanese universities?
+Are the requirements the same for international students?
+And finally, how international students can apply to Japanese universities?

 We’ve previously discussed the higher education system in Japan.
 We also talked about universities and how many years it takes to complete your university education in Japan.
 After that, we spoke about the best specialties to study in Japan and focused on the ideal choice for international students depending on their future goals.
 In this article, we’ll discuss all the details and requirements you need to apply and get accepted in Japanese Universities as an international student.

-For more information, check our our article on the higher education system in Japan
+For more information, check our article on the higher education system in Japan

 Also read our article on the top specialties to study in Japan

 University admission requirements for international students in Japan